Kate De Goldi talks to Kim Hill on RNZ Saturday Morning With Kim Hill.

 - They can be read to the child, or the child may read chapter books themselves.
 Both.

 - There is a certain simplicity about them, and a certain ambit (scope) in the storytelling.
 The readers are now entering the wider world, so characters in chapter books include people you meet at school and out-and-about.
-But it’s also a period in a child’s life where friendships are developing and readers are learning to co-operate with other people.
+But it’s also a period in a child’s life where friendships are developing and readers are learning to co-operate.
 Children in chapter books tend to have more agency than they might have in a picturebook (bearing in mind there is a huge range of picturebooks out there now), but in a chapter book the main character does not have complete agency because they are 6, 7, 8, 9 years old.
 So the progress of a story can be aided by the child’s agency but also with assistance of someone else, even though this assisting character is often another child.